lzap/gotosocial-selinux/README.md

 To locally compile and load the policy:

     make -f /usr/share/selinux/devel/Makefile load

-    /usr/sbin/semodule -i gotosocial.pp
+Files need to be relabelled, you only need to do this once.

     ./gotosocial-selinux-relabel

-Then restart the service
+Then restart the gotosocial service.
+You are all set!

 ## Changing PostgreSQL port